seraogianluca/RoomBooking/docs/Design.md

 ## 4. Actors of the system
 The system actors are divided in tree kinds of users.
-- Administrator: the person that can add new rooms and buldings in the system.
+- Administrator: the person that can add new rooms and buildings in the system.
 - Teacher: the person that can book classrooms.
 - Student: the person that can book laboratories.